apostrophecms/starter-kit-astro-apollo-assembly/README.md

 The codebases located in the `backend` and `frontend` folders should be treated as interlinked but separate projects.

 To simplify dependency management, this repository includes several root-level scripts for convenience.
-The `postinstall` script automatically installs dependencies for both the `frontend` and `backend` folders when you run `npm install` at the root.
+Running `npm install` at the root automatically installs dependencies for both the `frontend` and `backend` folders.

 1. **Install dependencies**